 Our Phoenix domestic violence attorneys attack every weakness in the prosecution’s case and raise every possible defense.
 Defenses against domestic violence charges include:

 The consequence of a domestic violence conviction can stay with you for the rest of your life.
 If you are facing domestic violence charges, it is important to get an experienced criminal defense attorney on your side as soon as possible.
-Contact AZ Defenders right away to schedule a consultation.
+Contact a Phoenix Criminal Defense attorney right away to schedule a consultation.